In a collaboration with Helen Holden we rebranded Caring Together from Carers Trust Cambridge Peterborough and Norfolk.

-Working with Emily Hayes of Semiotics for Brands, we are running a brand research project for Mind, identifying ways they can reach young BME men.
+Working with Emily Hayes of Semiotics for Brands, we are running a brand research project for Mind, identifying ways they can reach young black men.
 The mental health inequalities are dramatic for this audience.
 They are among the lowest users of support services and present in the highest numbers at points of crisis.

 Early on in the project, it became apparent that collaborative communications, producing content and campaigns, in collaboration with young black British men was likely to be the most effective way for Mind to reach them.
-We have therefore taken a co-production approach in running the project and focus groups – supported by JJ Bola and Quince Garcia together with local Minds in Croydon and Haringey and the MisLit group.
+We therefore took a co-production approach in running the project and focus groups – supported by JJ Bola and Quince Garcia together with local Minds in Croydon and Haringey and the MisLit group.

 "Participatory communication is the theory and practices of communication used to involve people in the decision-making of the development process.
 It intends to return to the roots of its meaning, which, similarly to the term community, originate from the Latin word 'communis', i.e. common (Mody, 1991)."